100% Confidential

 As time and life go on, I have found a new path.

 Still saving other mother’s children but now by sharing Matts story.
-I tell of Matt’s struggle with his woman-865111_1920addiction.
+I tell of Matt’s struggle with his addiction.
 I educate parents on the dangers of prescription drugs.
 I share Matt’s struggle for recovery.
 The hopelessness and chaos that come with addiction.
 I speak out to educate about the disease that kills more beautiful people than gun violence or auto accidents.
 The disease that no parent wants to talk about.
 The elephant in the room.
 The disease that carries a shameful stigma.
 The disease that is thought of to be self-inflicted.
 The only disease you are punished for having.
 The disease that insurance companies ignore.

 In my journey, I hope to open the eyes of parents in denial.
 Reach those who believe that prescription pills are safe.
 Educate those who still believe addiction only happens to other families.
 To save other mothers from my grief and their children from my sons’ fate.
 Hoping to save myself by saving others.
 Making a difference as time goes on.